4b11b4/lowres/README.md

 3. Amplifiers
    * How do you make a speaker cone vibrate?
 4. Speaker Cabs
-   * How does the box influence how speaker sounds?
+   * How does a box influence how speaker a sounds?
-   * Build one out of wood or design a model and 3D print one.
+   * Build one out of wood or design a model and 3D print it.
 5. Radio
    * How does electricity shoot off into the air...?
    * Build an FM radio kit.